ArkajyotiSaha/RandomForestsGLS/README.md

 ## Installation
-In order to download the package, please run the following command in R:
+In order to install the development version of the package, please run the following command in R:

 ```{r }
 if (!require("devtools")) install.packages("devtools")